Gun Cleaning Tools and Supplies

 The all-in-one cleaning kit may come with a small bottle of cleaning solvent.

 It may also come with a small bottle of lubricating oil.
-My experience is that the oil isn't particularly good, and its bottle does not seal well at all.
+My experience is that the oil from an all-in-one kit isn't particularly good, and its bottle frequently does not seal well.

 Get better lubricating oil.
-This is "Rem Oil", Remington's high-quality light-weight oil containing teflon.
+Here is "Rem Oil", Remington's high-quality light-weight oil containing teflon.

 Generally speaking, "oil" is lighter weight, less viscous and free-flowing at room temperature, while "grease" is thicker and not a liquid at room temperature.